QiuyuYu3/fMRI-Data-Processing-Manual-on-HPC/01_Introduction.md

 # give execute permission to the group
 chmod g+x file_folder

+# give read, write, and execute permission to the group (all files in the directory)
+chmod -R g+x file_folder/

 # give all permission of the file or folder to other people (maybe everyone)
 chmod -R 777 file_folder
 ```